micmejia/bible-dump/NKJV/Deuteronomy/Deut 23.md

 "You shall not give back to his master the slave who has escaped from his master to you.

 ###### 16
-He may dwell with you in your midst, in the place which he chooses within one of your gates, where it [^b]seems best to him; you shall not oppress him.
+He may dwell with you in your midst, in the place which he chooses within one of your gates, where it seems best to him; you shall not oppress him.

 ###### 17
-"There shall be no _ritual_ [^c]harlot of the daughters of Israel, or a perverted[^d] one of the sons of Israel.
+"There shall be no _ritual_ harlot of the daughters of Israel, or a perverted one of the sons of Israel.

 ###### 18
-You shall not bring the wages of a harlot or the price of a dog to the house of the Lord your God for any vowed offering, for both of these _are_ [^e]an abomination to the Lord your God.
+You shall not bring the wages of a harlot or the price of a dog to the house of the Lord your God for any vowed offering, for both of these _are_ an abomination to the Lord your God.

 ###### 19
 "You shall not charge interest to your brother--interest on money _or_ food _or_ anything that is lent out at interest.